Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Related Implementations and Academic Work

 In practice, facing limited capacities of revocation registries with \ac{rsa} accumulators, revocation registries are split.
 However, this compromises privacy significantly: Consider an identification process that involves information from three different credentials, e.g., a national ID~card, a credit card, and a COVID-19 vaccination credential.
-Let $N$ be the size of the population that owns one of each of these credentials and $r$ be the maximum number of attestations that can be represented by a revocation registry.
-Then there will be $Nr^{-1}$ revocation registries for each of the attestation types, and $k=N^3r^{-3}$ combinations of revocation registry~IDs that an individual can refer to when presenting the three attestations together.
-For instance, if $N=50$~million and $r=100,000$, then $k=125$~million, i.e., the combination of revocation registry IDs is essentially a unique identifier for every verification in which one uses these three attestations because $k>N$.
+Let $N$ be the size of the population that owns one of each of these credentials and $r$ be the maximum number of credentials that can be represented by a revocation registry.
+Then there will be $Nr^{-1}$ revocation registries for each of the attestation types, and approximately $k=N^3r^{-3}$ combinations of revocation registry~IDs that an individual can refer to when presenting the three attestations together.
+For instance, if $N=50$~million and $r=100,000$, then $k=125$~million, i.e., the combination of revocation registry~IDs is essentially a unique identifier appearing in every \ac{vp} in which a holder uses these three attestations and proves their non-revoked state because $k>N$.
 When $r=1$~million, we have $k=125,000$, so there will be around $Nk^{-1}=400$~people with the same combination of revocation registries, i.e., herd privacy guarantees are still relatively bad, particularly if additional credentials and, thus, further corresponding revocation registries are around.
 For $r=10$~million and, therefore, already close to $N$, we get good herd privacy since $k=125$ and there will be $400,000$ individuals with the same combination.
 Consequently, revocation registries should represent several millions of credentials rather than tens of thousands.
-To achieve this, a digital wallet would need to store around one~GB of revocation-related data per credential, which can be considered impractical.
+To achieve this with the \ac{rsa} accumulator approach implemented in Hyperledger AnonCreds, a digital wallet would need to store more than one~GB of revocation-related data per credential, which can be considered impractical.